Sending a survey to ACMS members

 If approved, the survey/description will be shared with ACMS members in three ways:

-- Inclusion in a monthly survey distribution email sent to all ACMS members, associate applicants and fellows-in-training (about 1,400 recipients); this will include any surveys approved since the previous month's message (usually never more than two surveys in a given month).
+- Inclusion in a monthly survey distribution email sent to all ACMS members, associate applicants and fellows-in-training (about 1,600+ recipients); this will include any surveys approved since the previous month's message (usually not more than two surveys in a given month).
 Surveys will appear in the order they are received for review.

 - Inclusion of one follow-up reminder in the biweekly ACMS news brief, The Cutting Edge.

-- Placement on the News & Notes page of the ACMS website.
+- Placement on the Member Surveys page of the ACMS website, accessible from the News & Notes page.

-The following message will accompany the survey(s): NOTE: This survey and message are being distributed at the request of an ACMS member in good standing for the purposes of research/data collection, and have been reviewed and approved for distribution by the Executive Committee of the ACMS Board of Directors.
+The following message will accompany the survey(s): NOTE: This survey is being distributed at the request of an ACMS member in good standing for the purposes of research/data collection, and has been reviewed and approved for distribution by the Executive Committee of the ACMS Board of Directors.

 No standalone reminders or follow-up messages will be sent.